camunda-community-hub/bpmn-driven-testing/maven-plugin/README.md

 | Spring Boot        | 2.6.6   |

 ## Testing
-:warning: This section is only important for plugin development!
+:warning: This section is only important for Maven plugin development!

 Beside unit tests, a set of [integration tests](../integration-tests) exist, which verify that the Maven plugin works correctly when executed within a Maven build.